 FHA guidelines generally require that your total DTI does not exceed 43%.
 Your mortgage loan advisor can help you determine if you can use other compensating factors, such as documented cash reserves, a larger down payment, or a demonstrated “conservative” use of credit to help meet DTI requirements.

 Benefits and Drawbacks of an FHA Loan

 Each different loan type will have benefits and potential drawbacks.
-It’s important to understand the different factors of the loan to find out which loan type is best for your situation.
+It’s important to understand the different factors of the loan to find out which loan program meets your needs.

 Some of the Benefits of an FHA Loan:

 - Lower down payment needed

 - Lower credit score required